itbeams/MDS/README.md

 # MDS
-Multiple Data source Droid Persistence Framework
+Multiple Data Source Droid Persistence Framework

 This framework is built using SQLite and SQLCipher - zetetic @see https://www.zetetic.net/sqlcipher/